 Poppop was retiring from his work about the time I was seven years of age.
 My younger sister had the opportunity to spend a good deal of time with him while I was in school before she began kindergarten.

 When I was seven years old, Poppop had a severe heart attack.
 This was a very frightening experience as I loved Poppop and didn’t understand what was happening to him.
 He had another heart attack shortly after the first one, which changed him dramatically.
 I remember being very concerned about him asking him regularly if he was okay.
-He would respond by saying yes as he lit another big cigar.
+He would respond by saying “Yes” as he lit another big cigar.

 Poppop was changing, and not for the better.
 He was depressed and was withdrawing from all his family.
 I could feel his sadness and didn’t know what to do.
 One morning, my mom got a phone call from Mamie saying that Poppop had transitioned during the night.
 When my mother told me of Poppop’s death, I went into shock.
 I had just hugged him good night the day before and felt that he was struggling to be alive.
 He had always been jolly and caring and in the last few months of his life, he was very sad and withdrawn.

 His absence had a tremendous impact on me.
-I felt lost without him around and I could not understand what I was missing.
+I felt lost without him around, and I could not understand what I was missing.
 Everyone in his family also seemed sad and lost after his death.

 I was told that he died of a heart attack.
 Later, as a teenager, I discovered that this was not the truth.
 He actually took his own life.
 He had shot himself with a gun in the room at Mamie’s home that I used for my napping.
 The loss of Poppop was a traumatic event for everyone.
 I was left not knowing the real cause of his death because everyone, including my parents, thought I was too sensitive and fragile to understand and handle the truth of Poppop’s death.
-They were afraid that I would revisit my earlier condition of stomach ulcers if they told me the truth.
+They were afraid that I would revisit my earlier condition of stomach ulcers if they told me the truth at that time.

 When I was finally told, as a teenager, what had actually happened to Poppop, it was as if the entire event began again.
 My sadness and anger grew because I had not been told the truth.
 I was emotionally devastated.
 His death was such a big part of my childhood.
 Much of what I felt during my childhood was the result of not knowing the truth about Poppop’s death.
 I felt Poppop’s sadness.
-Not knowing the truth only compounded the sorrow. .
+Not knowing the truth only compounded the sorrow.
 What I felt and what I was told didn’t match up so learning the truth of his death many years later was disorienting.
 As I had been able to see and feel discarnate souls, I felt Poppop whenever I went into the room where he took his life.
 Had I been told the truth of Poppop’s death at the time of his transition, I might have been better able to process his passing realistically.
-As I got older, I could appreciate my family’s choice to not tell me the real story of Poppop’s death.
+As I got older, I could appreciate my family’s choice to not tell me the real story of Poppop’s death at that time.

 Me and Aunt Mildred